Byson94/KorvaqScrip/libraries/README.md

 # Korvaq Libraries

-This folder contains some libraries that can be used in Korvaqscrip (.kq) files. **These libraries in this folder are completely free and do not require any attribution!** If you are interested in improving these libraries, just do a pull request on the GitHub page to make your changes!
+This folder contains some libraries that can be used in Korvaqscrip (.kq) files. **These libraries in this folder are completely free and do not require any attribution!** If you are interested in improving these libraries, just do a pull request on the GitHub page to make your changes to the contents folder!

 ## What are Libraries?